BlackCraze/GameResourceBot/SETUP-long.md

 This section contains no instructions at all.

 This section is a reminder.
-Step 4 mentioned a separate guide titled "Updating GameResourceBot".
+Step 4 mentioned a separate guide titled ["Updating GameResourceBot"](./README.md#updating-gameresourcebot).
 The instructions you need are in that guide.
-"Updating GameResourceBot" is available in three different flavours, for different operating systems.
+["Updating GameResourceBot"](./README.md#updating-gameresourcebot) is available in three different flavours, for different operating systems.
-For more information about this process, see "Updating GameResourceBot" in the [README](./README.md) file.
+For more information about this process, see ["Updating GameResourceBot"](./README.md#updating-gameresourcebot).
 ***OR*** go directly to the set of instructions for your computer's operating system.
 - [MS Windows](./UPDATE-MSWin.md)
 - [MacOS](./UPDATE-MacOS.md) - ***COMING SOON***